masamiy/DataStoryTelling/content/0-intro.md

 There are other [GUI apps available](https://git-scm.com/downloads/guis) for managing and visualizing Git repositories, including Linux options.

 # From data to knowledge

+[Slide / image]

+If a story is brought together by your data, visuals and narratives- let’s start by looking at your data.

+Data is the basis of your research, where you derive your insights.

+Data starts off as numbers and letters but by exploring the relationships between your data, you create information.

+This information is great, but you need to explain what this information means .. creating Knowledge.

+This knowledge is what we want to share with people

+## Gapminder example

 [Ruby](https://www.ruby-lang.org/en/) is a fairly young and developing programming language with some unique features.
 To use Jekyll, you do not need to know anything about Ruby, but if you are curious, check out [Ruby in 20 minutes](https://www.ruby-lang.org/en/documentation/quickstart/).